Tesla Model X SUV - MPG, running costs & CO2

 A total absence of CO2 emissions means the Model X will cost nothing in Benefit-in-Kind (BiK) company-car tax for 2020/21.
-This means it’ll cost massively less to run than the aforementioned GLS 350d – the latter’s 208g/km CO2 figure places it in the top BiK bracket, attracting the highest company-car tax costs.
+This means it’ll cost massively less to run than the aforementioned GLS 350d – the latter’s CO2 figure of over 200g/km places it in the top BiK bracket, attracting the highest company-car tax costs.

 Once the purchase cost of the Model X is out of the way, private owners can look forward to some serious savings compared to petrol or diesel SUVs of the same size – most notably a much reduced fuel bill.
 Electricity is far cheaper than petrol or diesel and all models have an impressive range.
 This means you’re not limited to short urban trips within dashing distance of a recharging point.